Welcome!

 Step 2: Attend a free online information session.

-Step 4: Plan to complete prerequisites prior to starting the program (ARRT or non-ARRT).
-Apply by the deadline, based on the program selected (ARRT or non-ARRT).
+Step 4: Plan to complete prerequisites prior to starting the program.
+Apply by the deadline.

-Step 5: Schedule eight (8) hours of career observation in a Nuclear Medicine department after your unofficial transcripts are reviewed, and before your interview is scheduled.
+Step 5: Schedule eight (8) hours of career observation in a Nuclear Medicine department (LLUMC is the preferred site for observation) after your unofficial transcripts are reviewed, and before your interview is scheduled.

 Graduate Outcomes Report